reshamas/reshamas.github.io/_posts/2021-03-06-2021-state-of-pyladies.md

 </iframe>

-## What is the estimated membership, by Chapter?
+## What is the estimated membership, by chapter?
 These *cities* have the highest membership:
 1. San Francisco, CA, USA:  6200
 1. São Paulo, SP, Brazil: